Vega Company

 Vega also produced high quality guitars.
 In the 1930s, the company built archtop guitars with backs and tops carved in the manner of violins.
 These became especially popular with jazz musicians.
 Eventually they produced electrified versions of these guitars.
 They also produced a guitar with a longitudinal bulge along its back, like the company's cylinder-back mandolins, and a similar longitudinal bulge along its top.
 The top bulge is reminiscent of the design used on Howe-Orme instruments—from another Boston firm, the Elias Howe Company.
+Vega also produced two successful lines of Hawaiian, or lap steel, guitars: The Vega Commander, and its top-of-the-line Triumphal which featured a lap as well as a console version.

 As the 1940s and 1950s unfolded, the quality of Vega instruments declined and it became clear that the company's most innovative and productive years had passed.
 In the 1970s, the C. F. Martin Company purchased Vega in the hope of capitalizing on the popularity of Vega's banjos among folk musicians.
 Under the Vega name, Martin produced guitars with the Vega logo on their headstocks in a Netherlands guitar factory (and probably others), usually with a label referencing "C.F.
 Martin Organization."
 These instruments were produced during most of the 1970s.
 The "netherlands factory" was the Egmond factory which Martin had an agreement with at the time.

-Perhaps the most visible Vega instrument in the 1950s and 60s was the long neck 5-string banjo designed and used by folk singer Pete Seeger, and later by several folk groups like the Kingston Trio and The Limeliters.
+Perhaps the most visible Vega instrument in the 1950s and 60s was the long neck 5-string banjo designed and used by folk singer Pete Seeger, and later by several folk groups like The Kingston Trio and The Limeliters.

 Martin also used the Vega name for a line of strings.
 The Vega name was subsequently licensed to a number of American and international companies.
 In 1989, the Deering Banjo Company purchased the Vega name.
 They currently produce Vega banjos reminiscent of the instruments Vega made during the 1960s folk revival.

 Vega trumpets and cornets were on par with the highest quality brass horns of their time.
 Popular with jazz artists as well as later big bands and solo artists such as Miles Davis, who performed on the Vega Power Model before he endorsed the Martin Committee, they enjoyed a comfortable niche in the professional market.
 However, producing handcrafted professional horns without keeping an eye to increasing demand for student instruments, and with aging artisans retiring, the company dropped horn production to concentrate on stringed instruments.